Thursday, February 13, 2025

 We wanted to speculate on this and other questions during the Oceanic Imagenaries Studium Generale.

+Seawater is rich in minerals which have market interest.
+With the large demand of salt in many geographical areas, producing salt.
+The most widely applied and commercially available technologies for sea water desalination can be divided in two types: membrane processes and thermal processes.
 During the workshop at Studium Generale we will think together and will try to assume and design future domestic machinery.
 How would be our kitchen in 50/60 years ?
 Due to water sea level rising will we have a ‘desalination machine’ at home?
 Will the refrigerator still be necessary ?

 Envisioning an Underwater World